-Unlike other islands that offer citizenship by investment, there are no options for investing in buying government bonds, but there are great options for making a general donation, purchasing real estate, and now an entrepreneurial option to invest in a company.
+Now is the best time to get Dominica citizenship by investment.
+Unlike the Caribbean neighbor’s program, the St. Lucia citizenship by investment program, there are no options for investing in buying government bonds, but there are great options for making a general donation, purchasing real estate, and now an entrepreneurial option to invest in a company.

 The Donation Option

-- Any dependant other than the spouse of the main applicant or a sibling of the main applicant or of the spouse of the main applicant aged 18-25: $25,000 each
+• Any dependant other than the spouse of the main applicant or a sibling of the main applicant or the spouse of the main applicant aged 18-25: $25,000 each

 It doesn’t get easier than that.
 You pay the due diligence and fees (which can add up to around $10,000), make the donation, and you’re in.
 You’ll get to collect your passport in very little time.

-The more complicated and expensive option is to invest in real estate.
+The more complicated and expensive route to Dominica citizenship by investment is real estate investment, which you can resell after holding it for three years.
 It has been available to investors since 2015.